 Application assistance is available by phone or email at:

-In person application assistance is available from 9 a.m. to 2 p.m., Tuesdays and Thursdays, at:
+In-person application assistance is available, by appointment, from 9 a.m. to 2 p.m., Monday through Friday, at:

 Revenue Division, Department of Finance

 301 King Street, Room 1700

 Alexandria, VA 22314